A Feynman--Kac representation of a non-conservative and path-dependent nonlinear reaction-diffusion-advection system: Particle system and propagation of chaos

 \section{Particle system and propagation of chaos}

-By Proposition \ref{prop:probabilistic_interpretation}, we may say that at the macroscale, the concentration of sulphur dioxide reacting with the marble is the solution to the deterministic PDE \eqref{eq:modello_Natalini_riscritto}.
-Still, it may also be seen as an averaged quantity of the typical behaviour at the microscale of a single molecule, which evolves driven by its own field via equation \eqref{eq:SDE_u^m_K}.
-From the mathematical point of view, this means that at the microscale, we expect that any $N (\in \mathbb N)$ molecules positions, among infinite, may be described as independent processes $Y^i=(Y^i_t)_{t\in [0,T]}$, for $i=1,\ldots,N$, with common law $m=\mathcal{L}(Y)$, where $Y$ is the solution to the SDE \eqref{eq:SDE_u^m_K}; equivalently, given a family of $N$ independent Brownian motions $(W^1,\ldots,W^N)$, and a vector of $N$ independent and identically distributed random variables $(Y_0^1,\ldots, Y_0^N)$ such that $Y_0^i \sim Y_0 $ and $\mathcal{L}(Y_0)=\rho_0(\cdot)dx$, for any $i=1,\ldots,N$, the process $ Y^i $ is the solution of the system
+Finally, we give an interpretation of the solution to the PDE \eqref{eq:Natalini_density} as the limiting density of a particle system as the number of particles goes to infinity, and we prove that $Y$ represents the evolution of the typical particle under the influence of the field $u_K$.
+From the mathematical point of view, this means that, at the microscale, we expect that any $N\in \mathbb N$ molecules positions among infinite others may be described as independent processes $Y^i=(Y^i_t)_{t\in [0,T]}$, for $i=1,\ldots,N$, with common law $m=\mathcal{L}(Y)$, where $Y$ is the solution to the SDE \eqref{eq:SDE_u_K}.
+Equivalently, given a family of $N$ independent Brownian motions $(W^1,\ldots,W^N)$ and a vector of $N$ independent and identically distributed random variables $(Y_0^1,\ldots, Y_0^N)$ such that $Y_0^i \sim Y_0 $ and $\mathcal{L}(Y_0)=\rho_0(\cdot)dx$, for any $i=1,\ldots,N$, the process $ Y^i $ is the solution of the system

 where the drift is explicitly given by \eqref{eq:drift_b_integral_form}.
-System \eqref{eq:system_particles_iid} describes the typical behaviour of a molecule among infinite particles, which follows a common field $u^m$, i.e. the propagation of chaos property is achieved.
-Indeed, let us introduce the interacting particle system associated with \eqref{eq:system_particles_iid}
+System \eqref{eq:system_particles_iid} describes the typical behaviour of $N$ identical and independent molecules among infinite others, which follows a common field $u^m_K$, i.e. the propagation of chaos property is achieved.
+Indeed, let us introduce the following interacting particle system associated with \eqref{eq:system_particles_iid}

-with initial conditions $\xi_0^{i,N} \,=\, Y_0^i$.
-In \eqref{eq:system_particles_interacting}, $\mu_N^\xi \in \mathcal{P}^2(\mathcal{C})$ is the empirical measure of the $N$ molecules, i.e. its marginal at time $t$, for any $t\in[0,T]$, is given by
+with initial conditions $\xi_0^{i,N} = Y_0^i$.
+In \eqref{eq:system_particles_interacting}, $\mu_N^\xi \in \mathbb{P}(\mathcal{P}^2(C))$ is the empirical measure of the $N$ molecules, i.e. its marginal at time $t$, for any $t\in[0,T]$, is given by